Form a Political Party

 To form a political party within any electoral district and nominate candidates to the ballot, the chief sponsor begins the process by filing with the Elections Division:

 Petition to Establish a Political Party

 The chief sponsor can begin gathering signatures after receiving written approval to circulate and after reviewing with circulators the legal requirements and guidelines for circulating a political party petition.

-After gathering the required number of signatures, the chief sponsor submits them to the Elections Division for verification no later than two years after the prospective formation petition was filed.
+After gathering the required number of signatures, the chief sponsor submits them to the Elections Division for verification no later than 2 years after the prospective formation petition was filed.